egap/methods-guides/latex-guide/latex-guide.md

   - Plotting data (e.g.  `temp_vs_time.csv`)
   - Plotting script (e.g.  `temp_vs_time.py`)

 The **second** aspect, directly related to the LaTeX, is to establish a predictable naming convention.
-For example, each output like a table or figure uses one script with the same name:`temp_vs_time.pdf &lt;—&gt;  temp_vs_time.py` and that LaTeX labelling follow this convention `\label{fig:temp_vs_time}`.
+For example, each output like a table or figure uses one script with the same name:`temp_vs_time.pdf <—> temp_vs_time.py` and that LaTeX labelling follow this convention `\label{fig:temp_vs_time}`.
 When editing the document, the path from figure to the associated plotting script and related data is then clear.

 ## On Directory Structure

-Here are a two examples of directory structures have have worked for us:
+Here are two examples of directory structures have have worked for us:

 In this example,
 we use [Matt West's directory structure](https://lagrange.mechse.illinois.edu/latex_quick_ref/),